Will : legal declaration of how a person wish his/her possession to be disposed after their death

 You can claim the refund by submitting the proof of property purchase to the income tax officer.
 The proof of purchase can be of either allotment letter or payment receipts of the purchase.

-However, claiming TDS refund should never be preferable in place of correct tax deduction before the payment of TDS.
+If you are US based NRI, then you need to report your property under FATCA.
+So that you can get limited tax exemptions on the immovable property through DATT (Double tax Avoidable Act) However, claiming TDS refund should never be preferable in place of correct tax deduction before the payment of TDS.

 In the following section we will see all the ways an NRI can reduce TDS liability on sale of property.